bwsw/cloudstack-ui/docs/source/CS-UI_Resources.rst

 Plugin Deployment
 -------------------

-The detailed instructions on the plugin deployment are presented at the project wiki-page.
+The detailed instructions on the plugin deployment are presented at the project `wiki-page <https://github.com/bwsw/cloudstack-ui/wiki/Plugins>`_.

 To enable the Resource Limits Management UI-plugin you will need to: